vasilakisfil/Introspected-REST/README.md

 mentions that this method should be used to determine the capabilities of the server, for that particular resource so we feel HTTP OPTIONS is a perfect match for API introspection after reactive negotiation.

+According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this method should be used to determine the capabilities of the server for the interested resource URL:

 > The OPTIONS method requests information about the communication
 > options available for the target resource, at either the origin
 > server or an intervening intermediary.
 This method allows a client